lztest24/webapi/README.md

 Note regarding test data
 ------------------------
 The `WebApi` project contains an initial migration to seed the DB with randomized test data.
-If for some reason they are not to your liking, you may recreate them by running the following commands from inside the `WebApi` project folder:
+If for some reason they are not to your liking, you may recreate them by running the following **from inside the `WebApi` project folder**:

+> [!CAUTION]
+> The commands below __have destructive effects__.
+Triple check that you are really **inside the `WebApi` project folder**.

 ```
 dotnet ef database update 0
 dotnet ef migrations remove